-Assessing and assisting people recovering from strokes
+- Assessing and assisting people recovering from strokes

-Administering brain scans and other neurocognitive tests
+- Administering brain scans and other neurocognitive tests

-Consulting with pharmaceutical companies that develop drugs affecting the central nervous system
+- Consulting with pharmaceutical companies that develop drugs affecting the central nervous system

 - Providing expert testimony during court trials

 Neuropsychologists also conduct research to determine the link between behavior and the brain.
 To determine this link, they utilize lab animals and evaluate people.

 Most universities administering neuropsychology graduate degree programs prefer to admit applicants with undergraduate degrees in pre-med, psychology, or biology.

 It takes between 3-7 years to complete a doctorate program in neuropsychology.
 Most students also complete supervised internships.

 Prior Work Experience Needed

 Most organizations that hire neuropsychologists seek candidates with applicable work experience, which includes any of the following:

-Supervised internships where students perform relevant duties such as brain scans
+- Supervised internships where students perform relevant duties such as brain scans

-Working on a research team conducting drug tests
+- Working on a research team conducting drug tests

-Teaching a neuropsychology course as a graduate student
+- Teaching a neuropsychology course as a graduate student

-Neuropsychologists typically advance in their careers after establishing large clienteles or receiving research grants.
+Neuropsychologists typically advance in their careers after establishing a large client-base or receiving research grants.
 Many get promoted to organize and lead research projects at universities.

 To become certified, these organizations require candidates to:

-Satisfy training requirements
+- Satisfy training requirements